ChristophP/web-react-components/README.md

-Since the React components, which are wrapped by the Web Component, will live in the [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Shadow_DOM), global css will not have any effect on them(at least in browser, which are correcly implementing it).
+Since the React components, which are wrapped by the Web Component, will live in the [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Shadow_DOM), global css will not have any effect on them(at least in browsers, which are correcly implementing it).
 Thus we recommend shipping the components with inline styles, an internal stylesheet, or or if you want to include an external stylesheet, use an `@import` declaration in an internal style tag, like this.